Avalanche Transceiver – Chest Harness or Pants Pocket?

-Chest Harness or Pants Pocket – What’s the Best Place to Wear Your Avalanche Transceiver
+Chest Harness or Pants Pocket – What’s the Best Place to Wear Your Transceiver

-Standard protocol for wearing an avalanche transceiver has long been strapped to your chest in its harness.
-In the last handful of years, more and more skiers are moving to storing their beacons in a pants pocket.
-Using a pant pocket makes for convenient access when doing morning transceiver checks, can help keep transceivers a safe distance from a VHF radio or phone and offers quick access in the case of emergency use.
+The standard protocol for wearing an avalanche transceiver has long been to strap it to your chest in its harness.
+In the last handful of years, more and more skiers have been storing their beacons in their pants pockets.
+Using a pant pocket provides convenient access for morning transceiver checks, helps keep transceivers a safe distance from a VHF radio or phone, and offers quick access in an emergency.
 However, not all pant pockets are created equal.
 Some pants feature pockets with transceiver clips, but most pockets are not suitable for transceiver storage.
-Backcountry Access recently published a good article covering the topic of where to wear your avalanche beacon, featuring a cautionary tale of what can go wrong when using the wrong type of pocket.
+Backcountry Access recently published a good article on where to wear your avalanche beacon, featuring a cautionary tale about what can go wrong when using the wrong type of pocket.

 The following excerpt is from Backcountry Access: